Edam-Volendam

 Edam-Volendam ([eːˌdɑm ˈvoːlə(n)ˌdɑm]) is a municipality in the northwest Netherlands, in the province of North Holland, primarily consisting of the towns of Edam and Volendam.
 It is situated on the western shore of the Markermeer, just north of Waterland.
-In 2019, it had a population of 36,099.
+In 2021, it had a population of 36,268.

-Since 2016, the former municipality of Zeevang has merged with the municipality of Edam-Volendam.
+In 2016, the former municipality of Zeevang merged with Edam-Volendam.

 Local government

-The municipal council of Edam-Volendam consists of 25 seats, divided as follows (2016):
+The municipal council of Edam-Volendam has 25 seats.
+The 2022 election results were as follows: